 Brinson Named Chair of Mechanical Engineering & Materials Science at Duke

-Internationally recognized expert in soft matter L. Catherine Brinson has been appointed as the next chair of Duke University's Department of Mechanical Engineering and Materials Science
+Internationally recognized soft matter expert Catherine Brinson appointed as the next chair of Duke's Department of Mechanical Engineering & Materials Science

 L. Catherine Brinson, an internationally recognized expert in soft matter, has been appointed as the next chair of Duke University’s Department of Mechanical Engineering and Materials Science (MEMS).
 She will begin her term on June 1, 2019.

 Brinson, who joined Duke in 2017 as the Sharon C. and Harold L. Yoh, III Professor in MEMS, brings extensive experience in academic leadership to her new role, including service as associate dean for academic and professional initiatives in engineering and as department chair of mechanical engineering at Northwestern University.

 “I am thrilled that Cate Brinson will be the next chair of our dynamic and fast-growing MEMS department,” said Ravi V. Bellamkonda, Vinik Dean of Engineering, in announcing the appointment.
 “Cate is not only a national leader but has a thoughtful, ‘can-do’ attitude.
 I am looking forward to her working closely with our faculty, staff and students as well as her fellow department chairs to shape not only the future of MEMS but of Duke Engineering as we look to our bright future with our new engineering building and other exciting programs.”

 “Cate is not only a national leader but has a thoughtful, ‘can-do’ attitude.
 I am looking forward to her working closely with our faculty, staff and students as well as her fellow department chairs to shape not only the future of MEMS but of Duke Engineering as we look to our bright future with our new engineering building and other exciting programs.” – Ravi Bellamkonda